Assistant Professor of Music Composition & Theory

 Dr. Reinkemeyer enjoys exploring music with students of all ages.
 In 2014, she joined the faculty of Linfield College in McMinnville, Oregon as Assistant Professor of Music Composition & Theory.
 Previously, she served as a Part-time Lecturer in the Mahidol University International College, in Salaya, Thailand (2011-12) and as an Adjunct Assistant Professor of Composition, Theory and Technology at Bowling Green State University, Ohio (2005-10).
 Reinkemeyer has been the Composer-in-Residence with the: Michigan Philharmonic’s, “The Composer in Me!”
 Education Pilot Program (2010-11), American-Romanian Festival’s Fusion Project (2011), and Burns Park Elementary School (2004, 2005, 2010).
 She has mentored public school students through outreach programs with the Detroit Chamber Winds & Strings (2007) and Michigan Mentorship Program (2002, 2004).
 Her work with young musicians has been supported by a Meet the Composer/MetLife Creative Connections Grant.

-Dr. Reinkemeyer holds degrees in music composition from the University of Michigan (MM 2001, DMA 2005) and University of Oregon (BM 1999).
+Reinkemeyer holds degrees in music composition from the University of Michigan (MM and DMA) and University of Oregon (BM).
 Her primary composition teachers include: Michael Daugherty, Bright Sheng, Evan Chambers, Susan Botti, James Aikman, Robert Kyr, Jack Boss and Harold Owen.
-While a student, her work was recognized with the prestigious Rackham Predoctoral Fellowship, Regents’ Fellowship, Christine Rinaldo Memorial Scholarship, Graduate Student Instructor position in electronic music composition, the Ruth Lorraine Close Musical Fellows and Outstanding Creativity in Composition Award.
+While a student, her work was recognized with a Rackham Predoctoral Fellowship, Regents’ Fellowship, Christine Rinaldo Memorial Scholarship, Graduate Student Instructor position in electronic music composition, the Ruth Lorraine Close Musical Fellows and Outstanding Creativity in Composition Award.
+In recognition of her outstanding creative work, Reinkemeyer was awarded the Julie Olds and Thomas Hellie Creative Achievement Award for Linfield Faculty in 2019.

-Born and raised in Oregon, she has also lived in Ann Arbor, Michigan and Bangkok, Thailand.
+Born 1976 in Portland, Oregon, Andrea has also lived in Ann Arbor, Michigan and Bangkok, Thailand.

 As a composer, I work in both the acoustic and electroacoustic realms.
 My music explores gesture through the intersection of the aural, visual and natural worlds through lush melodic lines and textures teeming with new timbres set against churning rhythmic figures.